Ken P. Chong: Early life and education

-Chong grew up and obtained high school education at the Queen Elizabeth School, Hong Kong.
-He pursued higher education for the B.S. degree in Civil Engineering with major in Structures at the Taiwan National Cheng Kung University, and M.S. degree for Structural Mechanics at the University of Massachusetts Amherst.
-He also obtained advanced degrees at Princeton University: M.A., M.S. in Engineering, and completed the Ph.D. in Mechanics, 1969.
-After that he received post-doctoral management training at the Federal Executive Institute, for senior federal executives, Class 221, 1996.
-He received an Honorary Doctorate from Shanghai University [www.shu.edu.cn] in 2004.
+After attending Queen Elizabeth School, Hong Kong, Chong graduated from National Cheng Kung University with a B.S. in Taiwan,in civil engineering and structural engineering.
+He then obtained a M.S. in structural mechanics from the University of Massachusetts Amherst and earned an M.A., M.S.E., and Ph.D. in solid mechanics and structural engineering from Princeton University in 1969.
+After receiving his doctorate, he completed post-doctoral management training at the Federal Executive Institute, for senior federal executives, Class 221, 1996.